Vicken-Ghoubiguian/openWeather/README.md

 <a name="how_is_structured_an_npm_module"></a>
 ## How is an NPM module structured ?

 This project consists of developing an NPM module written in JavaScript to get, treat and return weather data from the OpenWeatherMap's API.
+And it is structured as follows:

 <a name="how_to_use_it"></a>
 ## How to use it ?